 Click Play to See This Fried Bologna Sandwich with Cheese Recipe Come Together

-Heat the canola oil in a nonstick saute pan over medium-high heat.
+Heat canola oil in a nonstick sauté pan over medium-high heat.

-Place the bologna in the pan and cook until brown, about 1 to 2 minutes on each side.
+Place bologna in pan and cook until brown, about 1 to 2 minutes on each side.

-Top with a slice of American cheese and remove the pan from the heat.
+Top with a slice of American cheese and remove pan from heat.

-Spread mayonnaise on the insides of both slices of bread and place the fried bologna and melted cheese on one piece.
-Top with the other piece of bread and serve.
+Spread mayonnaise on insides of both slices of bread and place fried bologna and melted cheese on 1 piece.
+Top with other piece of bread and serve.

 - Good choices are cream or vinegar slaw, homegrown tomatoes (if they are not on the sandwich), pasta salad filled with veggies, or potato salad.

-- Less healthy but tasty options are french fries or potato chips—kettle cooked sea salt and vinegar, sea salt, and pepper, or plain are the best choices.
+- Less healthy but tasty options are french fries or potato chips—kettle cooked sea salt and vinegar, sea salt, and pepper, and plain varieties are the best choices.